yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

       "totalRecords": 1
    }

+400 : Bad request
+   * Mesh name is invalid and must contain alpha numeric.
+   * Filter is in an invalid format.
+It must be in a valid Mongo DB format.
+   * Order by is in an invalid format.
+It must be in a valid Mongo DB format.

+401 : Unauthorized
+   * User is not authorized to make call.

+429 : Too many request
+   * You have have either hit your API or Database limit.
+Please review your account.

 ..
 In some cases you may need more control on your filtering or sorting.
 You can optionally provide this criteria in a MongoDB format.

 -----------